 This program is available to students who are interested in learning expanded restorative procedures (how to fill teeth) and are currently Ohio or nationally certified dental assistants (CDA), registered dental hygienists (RDH), or dental hygiene students who have completed a minimum of one year in an ADA accredited degree program.

-After two semesters of study and completion of the major courses, students will earn a career enhancement certificate and are eligible to sit for the Ohio EFDA examination offered by either the Commission on Dental Testing (CODT) or the Commission on Dental Competency Assessment (CDCA).
+After two semesters of study and completion of the major courses, students will earn a certificate and are eligible to sit for the Ohio EFDA examination offered by either the Commission on Dental Testing (CODT) or the Commission on Dental Competency Assessment (CDCA).
 If successful on the state’s written and practical exam, and upon registration with the Ohio State Dental Board, a successful applicant will be permitted to use the EFDA initials following their name.

 An associate of science degree in expanded functions dental auxiliary technology may be earned through the completion of additional coursework during three additional semesters of study.